abdulrahman238/Aws-Athena-Aws-bucket/README.md

 This project demonstrates a simple and efficient data pipeline using AWS.
 The pipeline takes raw CSV data, stores it in Amazon S3, queries it using Amazon Athena, and saves the results back to S3.

-This workflow is ideal for lightweight data analysis and reporting without complex infrastructure.

 ---

 ## 🏗️ Architecture / Workflow